Cave Story/Wii versions

 Climbing the Outer Wall.

-For the PAL version, the cat was given a more appropriate cat mouth, as well as a nose, the yarn ball got a small yarn tail, and another cat has also been added to the picture.
+For the European version, the cat was given a more appropriate cat mouth, as well as a nose, the yarn ball got a small yarn tail, and another cat has also been added to the picture.
 Quote's hat and the main cat's shadow were also fixed.

 Battle against Ironhead.